 Lithium and Gold Results from Joshua Gold Properties Warrant Additional Sampling

-Lab reports from recent ground sampling programs at two of the company’s mining claim properties show interesting lithium and gold results

-/EIN News/ -- WOODSTOCK, ONTARIO, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- In both lithium and gold-related news, Joshua Gold Resources Inc. (OTC Pink: JSHG) is pleased to announce that results from two of its mining claim properties have each returned interesting results.
+WOODSTOCK, ONTARIO, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- In both lithium and gold-related news, Joshua Gold Resources Inc. JSHG is pleased to announce that results from two of its mining claim properties have each returned interesting results.

 JSHG's lithium-related results come from a recent ground sampling program at its Seymour Lake Extension property.
 The property is notable for being adjacent to Green Technology Metals' lithium deposit, which has published excellent results in recent months.
 The results have been published on our website.